ysant77/ISA-PM-InvestorInteglligenceAgent/README.md

 - **Gemma Model**: Check out the Gemma model [here](https://huggingface.co/yatharth97/yatharth-gemma-2b-it-isa-v2).
 - **Dataset**: The dataset used to fine-tune the Gemma model is available [here](https://huggingface.co/datasets/yatharth97/isa_gemma).

-## Notes

-This README provides guidance for setting up and running the SystemCode project.
-Ensure that your system meets the mentioned requirements to avoid any runtime issues.